google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 ~Charles Haddon Spurgeon

-I need to give lots of thanks to Vanessa from Lismore, New South Wales for generously allowing me to photograph this page from her albums to show how a jigsaw punch can be used.
+I need to give lots of thanks to my friend Vanessa for generously allowing me to photograph this page from her albums to show how a jigsaw punch can be used.

 Vanessa used her shaping tool to cut an entire photo in pieces, then re-assembled the picture leaving some of the pieces loose.